SolaceSamples/solace-samples-java-jcsmp/_docs/persistence-with-queues.md

 String text = "Persistent Queue Tutorial! " +
         DateFormat.getDateTimeInstance().format(new Date());
 msg.setText(text);
-prod.send(msg, queue);
+// Delivery not yet confirmed.
+See ConfirmedPublish.java prod.send(msg, queue);
 ```

-At this point the producer has sent a message to the Solace message router and it will be waiting for your consumer on the queue.
+At this point the producer has sent a message to the Solace message router and if all goes well it will be waiting for your consumer on the queue.
+The [Confirmed Delivery tutorial]({{ site.baseurl }}/confirmed-delivery) shows how to make sure it gets there.

 ## Receiving a message from a queue